dresden-elektronik/deconz-rest-plugin/README.md

 ### Install deCONZ

-**Important** If you're updateing from a previous version always make sure to create an update in the Phoscon App and read the changelog first.
+**Important** If you're updateing from a previous version always make sure to create an backup in the Phoscon App and read the changelog first.

 https://github.com/dresden-elektronik/deconz-rest-plugin/releases